oerc0122/MDANSE/Doc/pages/H_conv.rst

 Density of States
 -----------------
 The density of states (DOS) is calculated by taking a Fourier transform of the velocity autocorrelation function (VACF).
-In MDANSE velocity information from your MD data files can be saved into the MDANSE trajectory file and used in any subsequent analysis calculation.
+In MDANSE, velocity information from your MD data files can be saved into the MDANSE trajectory file and used in any subsequent analysis calculation.
 In some cases, you may not have saved the velocity data or you may want to recalculate the velocities